shyam100v/cs4641Project/README.md

 From the analyses we carried out, following are the key insights and results:

 1. __Categories with high number of views__: Film & Animation, Music, Entertainment and News and Politics.
-2. __Catergories with least number of views__: Nonprofits & Activism and Shorts
+2. __Categories with least number of views__: Nonprofits & Activism and Shorts
 3. __1:30 to 8:30 pm GMT__ is a popular time frame to publish videos so they trend.
 There is __no optimal title length.
 Less to none captial letters and punctuation__ in video title is optimal.
 4. There is a relationship between number of dislikes, number of likes, and number of views.
 5. The video title plays a __minor role__ in the popularity of the most popular videos.
 But, for the less exposed or advertised videos, keeping to minimal capital letters and punctuation can help boost views slightly.